mendix/docs-site-test/content/en/docs/developerportal/support/submit-support-request.md

 ## 4 Request Priority {#request-priority}

 You can select the priority that you feel the request should have.
-Please note the [SLA regulations](index#sla) for this priority.
+Please note the  for this priority.

 The priority is based on the combination of impact and urgency: